leweaver/orangine/README.md

 You can manually run any other ninja command: list all of the available ninja commands:`cd cmake-ninjabuild-x64-Debug`

-# Overall Architecture
+# (Outdated) Overall Architecture
-Here is a quick non-exhaustive overview of how the main object instances are instantiated.
+Here is an quick non-exhaustive overview of how the main object instances are instantiated.
 Each item creates and owns the items below it in the tree.
 Each item below is the name of a class, which is located in a CPP/H file of the same name.

 - oe::Main
   - DX::DeviceResources